 A trust account, often called a “trust fund” colloquially, is essentially governed by a trust agreement specifying how assets are to be managed for the benefit of another person or persons.
 These assets can be in the form of money, real estate, stocks and bonds, and even a life insurance policy.
-Trusts are at the heart of any estate planning.
+Trusts are at the heart of many estate plans.

 A trustee is responsible for managing the trust for the beneficiary, or recipient.
-You, as the grantor or trustor, can set up a trust for multiple beneficiaries, such as siblings.
-Future heirs also can be provided for if specified in the language of a trust.
-When you’re not here anymore and can no longer provide for your family, the trustee you appoint is your replacement.
-A trustee can be a person, a professional trustee service, or even a combination of both a person and a professional trustee service.
+You, as the grantor or trustor, can set up a trust for multiple beneficiaries, typically children but other family members may be beneficiaries also.
+Grandchildren, for example, can also be provided for if specified in the language of the trust.
+After you pass away or become incapacitated, the trustee you appoint will be your replacement.
+This trustee can be a person, professional trustee service, or even a combination of both a person and a professional trustee service.

-Trust accounts have several key benefits over using a will to distribute your assets.
+Trust funds have several key benefits over using a will to distribute your assets.
 Some of them include:

-Families set up trust accounts for different reasons.
+Families set up trust funds for different reasons.
 Distribution requirements can be an especially good idea if recipients haven’t shown an impressive degree of financial responsibility.
 Trusts can be specifically set up for educational expenses or charitable giving, as well.
-You can also set up a trust account for a special needs child that would continue to fund his or her care after you’re gone.
+You can also set up a trust fund for a special needs child that would continue to fund his or her care after you’re gone.